vipin-pstuff/DSA-notes/Python-DSA-notes/notes/03-programming-stuff/13-programming-basics-4.md

                             // first : we need to shift 1bit via left shift bitwise operator
                             // second : then add 1 via OR bitwise operator mask = (mask << 1) | 1;
+                            // mask << 1 --> this means leftmost bit will be removed
+                                // & then on rightmost bit , 0 -> will be added
+                            // mask | 1 -> means OR bitwise operator
+                                // so bit is 0 , then it'll become 1
+                                // if bit is 1 , then it'll become 0 💡💡💡
                     }

                     // now to get the answer , we used tilde sign -> ~ means flip all the bits